 Where the Society operates

 A link to the Society's website

-You will receive a reply with a code you can enter when you register that will apply the bursary amount you have been awarded, if any.
+You will receive a reply with a code you can enter when you register that will apply the bursary amount you have been awarded if any.

 The Facilitator: Martha Rans

 Martha is the Project Lead of the Law for Non Profits and the Legal Director of the Pacific Legal Outreach Society.
 She has been a lawyer for over 20 years.
 Her Vancouver-based law practice specializes in the legal needs of non-profits, charities, and digital creatives.
-She advises on charity law, incorporation, governance, privacy, employment, labour, health & safety and human rights.
-She spent 10 years as a labour employment and human rights lawyer/mediator with the BC and Ontario governments.
+She advises on charity law, incorporation, governance, privacy, employment, labor, health & safety and human rights.
+She spent 10 years as a labor employment and human rights lawyer/mediator with the BC and Ontario governments.
 A recognized expert on the BC Societies Act, she has co-chaired the provincial Continuing Legal Education of BC Charities and Non-Profit Law since 2014. (martharans.ca)